arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-3.md

 ## Generic mapping
 In the [last chapter](state-monad-for-the-rest-of-us-2) we challenged ourselves to generalize the 2 almost identical functions.
-I already gave you the spoiler: doing so, you will invent Functors.
+I have already spoiler it: doing so, you will invent Functors.
 Let's go started.

 Let's consider again the original function: